Best Spouse; not Domiciled in Your Village!

 No na!
 It doesn’t make sense!

-Again, some say that people in certain area have a particular negative trait and so will not make good spouse.
+Again, some say that people in certain area have a particular negative trait and

 This doesn’t make sense because it’s an unfair generalization to say people from certain village or region are bad.